 - The right to apply for permanent residency and Portuguese citizenship after five years, as long as you fulfill the program requirements

 Famous for its food, culture, quality work-life balance, friendly locals, and celebrations, Spain is one of the best European countries for expats.
 You will not be disappointed by its diverse sceneries and various pockets of natural wonders to discover.
 It’s the closest taste of Latin America that you’ll find in Europe.

-Spain has many qualities that other countries don’t have that make life abroad a blast.
-Spain’s low cost of living, growing population of young professionals, digital nomads, and remote workers and diverse cities and landscapes are just a few of the reasons why Spain is one of the best places to live in Europe for young adults.
+Spain has many qualities other countries don’t have, making life abroad a blast.
+Spain’s relatively low cost of living, growing population of young professionals, digital nomads, and remote workers, and diverse cities and landscapes are just a few reasons why Spain is one of the best places to live in Europe for young adults.

 Advantages of living in Spain as an expat